Master of Arts in Teaching (Elementary Track)

 If you’ve been thinking about becoming an elementary education teacher, but you’re worried it will take too long to reach your goal, the online Master of Arts in Teaching (MAT) program is the solution for you.

 The MAT is a 12-month program for individuals who have a bachelor’s degree outside the field of education who want to become teachers.
 This program combines rigorous online coursework with a field experience in an accredited elementary school near you—no matter where you live in the U.S. Once you complete the program, you’ll be eligible to apply for an Initial Teaching License for teaching K-6 in the state of Kansas.
 The license will transfer to other states.

-Elementary age children build foundational ideas, skills and attitudes that persist into future schooling and adult life.
+During elementary school, children build foundational ideas, skills and attitudes that shape their future education and adult life.
 The quality of the classroom teacher is the single most predictive school-related variable of student academic achievement.
 The ways in which teachers are educated, developed and mentored matter.

 Kansas State University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools, 30 N. LaSalle St. Suite 2400, Chicago, IL 60602.

 The Professional Education Unit at Kansas State University is accredited by the National Council for Accreditation of Teacher Education (NCATE) and the Kansas State Department of Education (KSDE).